Leadership at Grace

 From travel agent to dude ranch, hospitals to ski bum, Ellen has enjoyed multiple jobs and locations.
 She has stories to tell about living in London, Germany, Colorado, Maryland, DC, Ohio, and Michigan; and traveling all over the US and Europe.
 Over the years, Ellen earned degrees in History (BA), Nursing (ADN), and Public Health (Master’s, Health Services Administration), before landing a job at Munson Medical Center and settling in northern Michigan – a favorite family vacation spot.
 ‘I fell in love with Leelanau at age 10, and never got over it”, she says.
 A cradle Episcopalian, Ellen arrived at Grace in 1995 and has been active in many ministries over the years.
 A seasoned office volunteer, she was recruited out of retirement to the role of administrative assistant in 2017, and promoted to Parish Administrator in 2021.
 Ellen wears many hats and has been named ‘The Chaos Coordinator’.
 She welcomes questions about anything related to Grace Church.
 Ellen enjoys the incredible beauty of our area, singing in the Chancel Choir, reading, lunches with friends, and hanging out with her corgi, Cricket.

-Hannah splits her time between staffing the Jubilee House and maintaining church grounds and facilities.
+Since 2024, Hannah serves as the Director of Jubilee House -- Traverse City's only dedicated day-shelter for those experiencing homelessness.
+In addition to overseeing the other Jubilee House staff and volunteers, Hannah also represents Grace's Jubilee Outreach Ministries at all meetings of the Traverse City Basic Needs Coalition and the Traverse City Quick Response Team.
 After graduating from Mount Holyoke College with a degree in French, she taught English in France for two years.
 She is thrilled to be home now, serving the church community that raised her.
 She enjoys defying her allergist’s orders by playing with her cats and tending to her countless houseplants.

-Karin Willman, M.M.
+Karin Schrouder, M.M.
 Organ, M.M.
 Music History - Organist/Accompanist

 Our organist and accompanist is an integral part of our music team.
 Karin has a degree in Organ from Lawrence University (Appleton, WI) and masters degrees from Bowling Green State University (Bowling Green, OH) in Organ and Music History.
 She has 42 years of experience playing organ full-time in churches in Michigan, Wisconsin, and Ohio.
 15 of those have been at Grace Episcopal.
 Karin also studied in London, England, and was a member of the Royal College of Organists.
 When she is not making music at Grace you will find her boating, traveling, golfing, taking photos, or enjoying time with her daughter, Lauren, and her lovable golden retriever, Shadow.